-Retirement, Investments, & Insurance for Individuals Build your knowledge What is a defined benefit plan?
+Retirement, Investments, & Insurance for Individuals Build your knowledge What is a defined benefit plan and how does it work?

 4 min read |

-What is a defined benefit plan and how does it differ from 401(k) savings and individual retirement accounts (IRAs)?
+What is a defined benefit plan and how does it differ from other retirement plans like a 401(k) and individual retirement accounts (IRAs)?
 Let’s take a look.

 Who is eligible for a defined benefit plan?

-If your employer offers a DB plan, they will also determine eligibility, Priester says.
-Most require a certain number of years, such as two or three, of employment to be fully vested and eligible for the plan.
+Your employer determines eligibility for a defined benefit plan.
+Most require a certain number of years of employment, such as two or three.
 Some may offer the plan to both full- and part-time employees.

 How is a defined benefit payout calculated?

-Most calculations use years of service—how long you work at an employer—and annual salary, and every employer differs.
-In general, the greater your salary or longer your term of service, the greater your benefit.
+Most calculations use years of service—how long you work at an employer—and annual salary.
+In general, the greater your salary or longer your service, the greater your benefit.

 What do you receive after retirement from a defined benefit plan?

-Much like a 401(k) plan, you will receive a monetary benefit from the DB plan (see below for details) after you retire.
+Much like a 401(k) plan, you will receive a payout (see below for details) after you retire.

 Is every defined benefit plan the same?

-No. Employers may choose different service calculations or different payout options, for example.
+No. Defined benefit plans differ from employer to employer.
+There may be different service calculations or different payout options, for example.

 What are the options for defined benefit payout?

-Every plan is required to have a monthly payout option; beyond that, your employer can choose to offer additional payout options.
+Every plan has a monthly payout option; beyond that, your employer can choose to offer additional payout options.
+Those may include:

 Defined benefit payout option Details

-Life annuity, or straight life You receive the same payout every month until you die, at which time payouts cease.
+Life annuity, or straight life The most common type of payout, this one gives you the same payout every month until you die.
 Most DB plans pay a monthly benefit.

-Certain & life, or continuing coverage (CC) You choose a certain period, such as 10 years, to receive guaranteed payments.
-If you live past that period, you still receive the same payment.
-If you die before that period ends, your beneficiary receives the income payments or lump sum cash equivalent (if allowed) for the remainder of the period.
+Certain and life, or continuing coverage (CC) You choose a certain period, such as 10 years, to receive guaranteed payments.
+If you live longer, you continue to receive the payments.
+If you die before that period ends, your beneficiary receives the payments for the remainder of the period or a lump sum (if allowed).

 Survivorship You receive a monthly income for the rest of your life.
 You choose a percentage of that income, such as 50%, which goes to your beneficiary for the rest of his or her life.